 display_png(file="./media/GaLiLeOContextDiagram.png")

 By creating a corpus-level view on the texts, that recognizes the imperfections of the corpus, GaLiLeO seeks a return to the texts to explore new interpretive pathways that have not been predetermined by centuries of scholarship.
-Granted, the underlying computational methods employed for the corpus-scale analysis in GaLiLeO have been modified from those used for larger scale study of similar materials to provide authorship attribution, thematic mapping, and rhetorical similarity. () Given the condition of the corpus, described in more detail in Section 1.3, such study was not an option.
+Granted, the underlying computational methods employed for the corpus-scale analysis in GaLiLeO have been modified from those used for a larger scale study of similar materials to provide authorship attribution, thematic mapping, and rhetorical similarity. () Given the condition of the corpus, described in more detail in Section 1.3, such study was not an option.
 It was also not the immediate goal, since the team wanted to spark a conversation about tools that would be of use beyond the few digital humanists that also study Galileo.
 While the code could now be updated to reflect advances in text mining and computational linguistics, they do not address GaLiLeO's primary question of how to bridge the scales of question making and answering in the humanities.

 This focus meant creating textual models and query possibilities that would highlight similarities or differences in a way that gives non-digital researchers enough context to both evaluate and follow leads suggested by those circumstances allowed by the corpus.
 In this sense, GaLiLeO aspires to going one step beyond the ePistolarium project () on 17th century correspondence in the Dutch Republic, which provides spatial and network visualizations of the searched person's locations and relationships.
 The openness of the planned, ideal query can also address DH priorities of de-colonizing archives.
 In order to know what is interesting enough to search in a corpus, a user needs to arrive with prior knowledge of the values associated with its contents.
 While not always problematic, systemic exclusion, majority perspectives, and other kinds of bias limit the interpretive pathways of a collection of text structured by technology.
 In that regard, GaLiLeO addressed a point raised by Ryan Cordell during a visit to Bowdoin College in 2014: What happens when we do not know the person, term, or year that might be interesting in a corpus of texts?